tcse-iscas/cachecheck/README.md

 ```bash
 java -jar cachecheck/core/target/core-1.0-SNAPSHOT.jar $TraceDir $AppName [-d]
 ```
 `$TraceDir` is the directory that stores traces, i.e., `$SPARK_HOME/trace/`. `$AppName` is the name of the application, which is usually set in the application code.
-It is also the file name of the intermediate files got in step 3.
-For SparkPi, its application name is `Spark Pi`. `-d` is an option about debug mode.
-In default, CacheCheck delete all intermediate files after detection.
+For SparkPi, its application name is `Spark Pi`. `-d` is an option to enable debug mode.
+In default, CacheCheck delete all trace files after detection.
 If you want keep them, add `-d` please.
 After the detection, a bug report, named `$AppName.report`, is generated  in `$SPARK_HOME/trace/`.
 If you add `-d`, the bug report will be `$AppName.report`.
 It has more information for inspecting the bug.